ILIAS-eLearning/ILIAS/docs/development/language.md

 since we synchronise the variables when preparing a new ILIAS release.
 If a variable exists in a file of another language but not in the English one, the entry will be removed from the file during synchronisation.

+7. When, for a new or upcoming version of ILIAS, the underlying functionality of a feature or object changes to such an extent that the text_content of any corresponding language entries needs to be totally rewritten, create instead NEW language entries.
+This prevents corrections or improvements that arise during ongoing work on the current version of ILIAS (e.g. on the English language files or due to the gender mainstreaming process) from being merged into the next version and thereby incorrectly reverting affected text_content to a previous (albeit slightly improved or gender-conform) state.

 # Additional Information
 ## Loading Language Entries
 Adding new entries into language files will not make them available in the user interface automatically.
 You need to